Personify

 Everything you need to know about Personify.

 We work with students in grades 6 through 12.
-Starting earlier gives your child more room to explore and grow, but honestly — it's never too late.
-Our Rising Senior Intensive was built for families who found us later, and even rising 12th graders have published books and filed patents in a single summer.
+Starting earlier gives your child more room to explore and grow, but honestly it's never too late.
+Our Rising Senior Intensive was built for families who found us later, and even rising 12th graders have published books and built standout devices in a single summer.

 Traditional counselors help with applications - we help build what goes ON the application.
 Our mentors guide students through real projects that produce verifiable outcomes: published books, filed patents, research publications, and founded nonprofits.
 Plus, every curriculum is reviewed by a former Harvard Admissions Officer who spent 6+ years on the voting committee.